Books Set in Asia: Southern Countries

 Book Summary

 When journalist-mountaineer Jon Krakauer stood at the summit of Mt.
 Everest in 1996, he had no idea that a “murderous storm” was headed for the mountain.
-In this bestselling non-fiction title, he provides an epic and guilt-ridden account of the disaster that would ultimately claim five lives.
+In this bestselling non-fiction title, he provides an epic and guilt-ridden account of the disaster that would ultimately claim eight lives.

 The book follows Krakauer’s entire journey, including how he paid for the expensive climb, the preparations required, and his step-by-step quest to the summit.
-Additionally, you’ll learn about the local sherpas and how they are impacted both positively and negatively by the influx of climbers each year.
+Additionally, you’ll learn about the local Sherpas and how they are impacted both positively and negatively by the influx of climbers each year.

 Angela read this book twice in college, once for a management class and then again for a leadership class.
 It reads more like a novel than a documentary, but beyond the story of storm and disaster, it’s also filled with powerful insights about decision-making and team dynamics.